Fakin' It (Arrested Development)

 "Fakin' It" is the tenth episode of the third season of the American television satirical sitcom Arrested Development.
 It is the 50th overall episode of the series, and was written by co-executive producers Dean Lorey and Chuck Tatham, and directed by Lev L. Spiro.
 It originally aired on Fox on February 10, 2006, along with the following three episodes in a two-hour block against NBC's coverage of the 2006 Winter Olympics opening ceremony.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
 The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
-In the episode, George Sr. finally gets a lawyer, but Michael learns of a mysterious witness, and Buster pretends he's in a coma so he doesn't have to testify.
+In the episode, George Sr. finally gets a lawyer, but Michael learns of a mysterious witness, and Buster pretends to be in a coma so he does not have to testify.